DanielEvansLab/DanielEvansLab.github.io/members.md

 My research focuses on how social factors experienced across the lifecourse, from infancy to adulthood, influence cognitive function, dementia, stroke, and other health outcomes in old age.
 A separate theme of my research focuses on overcoming methodological challenges encountered in analyses of social determinants of health, and cognitive outcomes in particular.
 Many of these challenges are being addressed in the MELODEM (MEthods in LOngitudinal research on DEMentia) initiative, an international group of researchers focusing on analytic challenges in research on dementia and cognitive aging.
 MELODEM is organized into working groups on measurement, selection/survival, time-scale definitions, complex confounding, high-dimensional data.

 I have advocated the use of causal directed acyclic graphs (DAGs) as a standard research tool to represent our causal hypotheses and help elucidate potential biases in proposed analyses.
 In other cases, the methodological problems require more analytical solutions that have been developed elsewhere in epidemiology or in other disciplines, but are rarely applied to these research questions.
 Instrumental variables analyses of natural or induced experiments are one promising example.
 Genetic variations have recently been advanced as possible instrumental variables to estimate the health effects of a wide range of phenotypes, an approach sometimes called “Mendelian Randomization.”
 Using genetic polymorphisms as instrumental variables could provide a very powerful tool for social epidemiology, but the inferences from such analyses rest on strong assumptions.
 Thus I am currently working with a team to explore approaches to evaluating the plausibility of those assumptions in applications for social epidemiology.

 ---

-### <a name="sarwar"></a> Nadeem Sarwar - Eisai Co., Ltd.

-Nadeem Sarwar is the Director of the Integrated Human Genomics (IHGx) Research Unit of Eisai.
-Eisai's IHGx Research Unit combines dedicated quantitative, wet-lab biology and chemistry expertise and resources within an autonomous and highly collaborative R&D innovation unit.
-IHGx focuses predominantly on neurodegenerative diseases, auto-immune diseases and cancer immunity, employing entrepreneurial and collaborative business models, to catalyze delivery of novel and targeted therapeutics from human genetics to patients.

----